siddharth-mavani/Modified-xv6-riscv/README.md

 }
 ```

-- Created the `setpriority.c` file in `user` and linked it to the `Makefile` as well.
-This file allows user to access the strace systme call.
+3. Created the `setpriority.c` file in the `user` directory to generate the user-space stubs for the system call.
+This file allows user to access the setpriority system call.

 ```c
 #include "../kernel/types.h"